-Thick slices of rustic white bread, topped with Hatchamole, scrambled eggs, extra sharp cheddar cheese, pico de gallo, a dollop of sour cream and a sprinkle of chopped cilantro.
+This scrambled egg breakfast sandwich recipe uses thick slices of rustic white bread topped with Hatchamole, scrambled eggs, a good dose of cheddar cheese, pico de gallo, a dollop of sour cream and a sprinkle of chopped cilantro.

 - 5 eggs

 - 2 teaspoon milk

 - 1/2 Tablespoon olive oil or butter is even better

 - Sharp cheddar cheese

 - For the Hatchamole